DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Related Work

 \subsection{3D Understanding}

-3D scene understanding is a fundamental problem in computer vision, encompassing a variety of downstream tasks such as semantic segmentation~\cite{qi2017pointnet, qi2017pointnet++, thomas2019kpconv, pointcontrast, qian2022pointnext}, object detection~\cite{zhou2018voxelnet, lang2019pointpillars, shi2020pv}, and instance segmentation~\cite{jiang2020pointgroup, he2022pointinst3d}.
-Early methods mainly relied on hand-crafted geometric features or voxel-based representations, which suffered from discretization artifacts and limited scalability.
-With the advancement of deep learning, point-based~\cite{qi2017pointnet++, thomas2019kpconv} and transformer-based~\cite{ptv2, ptv3} architectures have achieved significant performance gains by directly operating on irregular point sets or exploiting attention-based contextual modeling.
-Despite this progress, most existing 3D understanding models are tailored for specific datasets or sensor modalities, lacking robust generalization across diverse domains.
+3D scene understanding is fundamental to computer vision, covering tasks such as semantic segmentation~\cite{qi2017pointnet, qi2017pointnet++, thomas2019kpconv, pointcontrast, qian2022pointnext}, object detection~\cite{zhou2018voxelnet, lang2019pointpillars, shi2020pv}, and instance segmentation~\cite{jiang2020pointgroup, he2022pointinst3d}.
+While early voxel-based methods faced scalability limits, modern point-based~\cite{qi2017pointnet++, thomas2019kpconv} and transformer-based~\cite{ptv2, ptv3} architectures have significantly improved performance.
+However, most models remain domain-specific and lack robust cross-domain generalization.
 In this context, our proposed DoReMi framework can serve as a universal 3D feature extractor, capable of providing both domain-adaptive and cross-domain generalizable representations, thereby enhancing the performance of various downstream 3D understanding tasks.